sumedhbetgeri/workflow-builder-pro/ABOUTME.md

 Feel free to reach out for collaboration or opportunities!

-**Best way to contact:** [Email/LinkedIn/Phone]
+**Best way to contact:** [sumedhbetgeri@gmail.com/ https://www.linkedin.com/in/sumedh-betgeri-0161aa2a7/ 7338361578]

 ---

 ## 🎯 What I'm Looking For

-[Optional: 1-2 sentences about what kind of role/opportunity you're seeking]

-Example:
-"Seeking a full-stack developer position where I can contribute to meaningful projects, continue learning, and grow as a developer.
-Interested in companies that value innovation, collaboration, and continuous improvement."
+I’m looking for roles in Data Science, Data Analytics, or Full Stack Development where I can work with real data, build meaningful features, and contribute to end-to-end solutions.
+I enjoy combining analytical thinking with practical implementation to create systems that are both functional and insightful.